sawft99/Obsidian-SecPlus/Sec+/Chapter 11 - Network Design/Network Address Translation.md

 ## Port Address Translation (PAT)
 ---
 - [[Routers]] keeps track of requests from internal host by assigning them random high number ports for each request
-- Single public IP
+- Single public IP is most common
-- Most common
 - Outside attackers can't gain information about devices, how many there are, etc

 # IP Ranges